On the Impact of the Utility in Semivalue-based Data Valuation: Reproducibility statement

 \section{Reproducibility statement}

-An anonymized code package is provided in the supplementary material.
+The full codebase is publicly available at \url{https://github.com/taminemelissa/utility-impact.git}.
 It reproduces all tables and figures in the paper (with scripts to generate them).
 Full experimental protocols, including datasets, pre-processing, hyperparameters, and compute settings, are documented in Appendix \ref{sec:additional-settings-and-experiments} and are cross-referenced at the relevant points in the main text.
 All missing proofs and supporting theoretical results are given in Appendix \ref{sec:proofs-derivations}, where assumptions are stated, and derivations are provided.